KianB333/calculator/README.md

 # calculator
-A calculator do perform basic mathematics
+A calculator to perform basic mathematics